LLNL/zfp/docs/source/arrays.rst

 .. cpp:function:: void const_array::set(const Scalar* p, bool compact = true)

   Initialize array by copying and compressing floating-point data stored at *p*.
+If *p* = 0, then the array is zero-initialized.
 The uncompressed data is assumed to be stored as in the :cpp:func:`get` method.
 Since the size of compressed data may not be known a priori, this method conservatively allocates enough space to hold it.
 If *compact* is true, any unused storage for compressed data is freed after initialization.

 ----